Washington state's diverse waterways of rivers, lakes, bays, inlets and coastal areas require different skills, preparation and safety equipment.

 Remember, these items are basic and won't maximize your chance of survival in an accident.
 There's additional gear necessary to be rescue ready.

-The legal requirements are minimal and do not maximize your chances of being rescued when an accident happens.
+The legal requirements are minimal and do not maximize safety or your chances of being rescued when an accident happens.
 You should be rescue ready at all times.
-That means having the right gear at the right time—and knowing how to use it.

-We recommend the following equipment as essential to be rescue ready.
+We recommend the following equipment as essential safety.